rboxvelasco/J-Interpreter/README.md

 3. **Representing Functions Defined by the User**
    - **Context**: In J, functions are first-class; they can be assigned to names, passed as arguments, etc.
    - **Decision**: When the user defines a function, store a **tuple of three elements** in the dictionary:
-     1. A string tag (e.g., `"function"`) to identify the value as a function.
+     1. A string tag (`"function"`) to identify the value as a function.
      2. The **Python object** implementing the function’s behavior (e.g. a lambda function).
      3. The **original source text** written in G, so that if the user queries the function’s value, the interpreter can show the G code.
    - **Rationale**: